 - Use italics instead (e.g., "typeface")

-- Text that needs emphasis should be specially marked as such with an asterisk (*emphasis*)
+- Text that needs emphasis should contain asterisks (*emphasis*)

 - No ALL CAPS EVER!